ismail9k/ismail9k.com/content/blog/how-to-become-a-9k-developer.md

 ![vegeta-its-over9000](/img/how-to-become-a-9k-developer/vegeta-its-over9000.gif)
 <center><small>Vegeta its over 9000</small></center>

-In software development, reaching "9k" isn’t just about being good.

-It’s about being **world-class** — standing so far above the average that your decisions, your code, and your impact are unmistakable.

-Some call it being a **10x Developer**.
-I prefer calling it a **9k Developer**.

 After more than a decade in this industry, here’s what I’ve learned it truly takes to reach that level.